binfalse/GEMtractor/docs/application-note/README.md

 We would like to thank Markus Wolfien and Tom Gebhardt for creative brainstormings ;-)

 ## Funding
-The authors acknowledge funding for the ERACoBioTech project BESTER provided by BMBF.
+This study was conducted in the frame of ERACoBioTech project BESTER (031B0594B) provided by Federal Ministry of Education and Research (BMBF).